-(c) A consumer may request that a security freeze be placed on his or her credit report by sending a request in writing by certified mail to a consumer reporting agency at an address designated by the consumer reporting agency to receive such requests.
+(c) A consumer may request that a security freeze be placed on his or her credit report by sending a request in writing by certified mail or by at least one of telephone or electronic means to a consumer reporting agency at an address or telephone or electronic location designated by the consumer reporting agency to receive such requests.

-The following persons may request that a security freeze be placed on the credit report of a disabled person:
+The following persons may request that a security freeze be placed on the credit report of a person with a disability:

-(1) a guardian of the disabled person that is the
+(1) a guardian of the person with a disability who is

-(2) an agent of the disabled person that is the
+(2) an agent of the person with a disability who is

-subject of the request, under a written durable power of attorney that complies with Illinois Power of Attorney Act.
+the subject of the request, under a written durable power of attorney that complies with the Illinois Power of Attorney Act.

 The following persons may request that a security freeze be placed on the credit report of a minor:

-(1) a guardian of the minor that is the subject of
+(1) a guardian of the minor who is the subject of the

-(2) a parent of the minor that is the subject of the
+(2) a parent of the minor who is the subject of the

 (3) a guardian appointed under the Juvenile Court Act